darshanj/spark-kafka-to-csv/README.md

-# spark-sample-project
+# Sample Spark project with a test
-Sample spark project with tests
+Code test a spark code